LRMB27/Final-FCA-Project/README.md

 **Project 1**

-The aim of this projevct was to build a simple Flask application that could backup files and store logs of its actions in a database.
+The aim of this project was to build a simple Flask application that could backup files and store logs of its actions in a database.
 The application was then containerised, stored in a private Nexus repository, and automated using Jenkins.

 Project 1 involved the following technical tasks:
 1. Install Docker